-This year the best garden furniture is flying out of stores quicker than ever before - as you'll probably have discovered if you've been searching for the perfect patio set, best outdoor table and chairs, or the ideal garden sofa for kicking back and relaxing when the sun's out.
+This year the best garden furniture has flown out of stores quicker than ever before - as you'll no doubt have discovered if you've been searching for the perfect patio set, a BBQ-worthy outdoor table and chairs, or the ideal garden sofa for kicking back and relaxing when the sun's out.

-To help with the hunt for the best outdoor furniture, we've rounded up some of our favourite finds, from classic bistro sets to contemporary sun loungers and stylish hanging garden chairs.
+To help with the hunt for the best outdoor furniture, we've rounded up some of our favourite finds, from classic bistro sets to contemporary corner sofas and stylish options for an alfresco meal.

-We've also included some of the best garden furniture buys that have a short lead-time or are available to pre-order.
+We've also included some of the best garden furniture buys that have a short lead-time or are available to pre-order (after all, it's never too late to start planning for next year!...).
 We think these pieces are worth the wait, but if you need outdoor seating now, then make sure to check out our in-stock outdoor furniture finder after our main product selections.

 And once you’ve chosen the best garden furniture for your outdoor space?
 Create the ultimate outdoor relaxation area with our guide to the best hot tubs, or get ready to cook up an alfresco storm with our guide to the best BBQ's.
 Then all that’s left to do is get out the suncream and pour that ice-cold drink... ahhh bliss!